Multivariate Testing vs. A/B Testing: Entire Experience Optimization

 What is Multivariate Testing?

-Multivariate testing (MVT) is a technique businesses use to test multiple variations of an interaction to determine which one performs the best.
+Multivariate testing (MVT) refers to a technique businesses use to test multiple variations of an interaction to determine which one performs the best.
 While most people know MVT to be used for traditional marketing tactics (i.e., A/B testing email templates for conversion), MVT’s capabilities far surpass that.

 MVT and A/B testing are both experimentation methods used in marketing, product design and user experience research.
 The main difference between these two methods is the number of variables being tested.